scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

 # Finding Data: Trade-offs

-The approaches we just described are vary from provding more flexibility to providing more scalability.
+The approaches we just described are vary from providing more flexibility to providing more scalability.

 * App Server (most flexible)